chrishough/my-configurations/readme-verify.md

 19. install atom plugins
 20. setup atom theme, keymap.cson, and config.cson files

-23. make sure each dotfile exists, if it does not create it
-24. symlink the current dotfiles to the git versions via ruby settings/symlinks.rb

-27. make sure to setup rbenv vars
 28. run brew doctor to make sure there are no errors
 30. install [java](http://support.apple.com/kb/DL1572)
-31. cd into scripts and run ruby backup.rb
-32. cd into scripts and run ruby symlinks.rb

 ...*Time to drink beer!*